Bogotazo: Murder of Gaitán

 Gaitán, a practicing attorney, arrived home early on the morning of the 9th of April after the successful ending to a case that he had been involved with.
-He returned to his office around 9:00 a.m., where he worked on political matters until the afternoon.
+He returned to his office around 9:00 a.m., where he used to work on political matters until the afternoon.
 Later that day he was invited to lunch by a political supporter, Plinio Mendoza Neira.
 Other sympathizers would join them as well including a newspaper editor, a fellow politician and a physician.
 On their way out, the group was surprised by a lone gunman who fired several times at Gaitán from the front.
 Gaitán fell to the ground.